Theft of mammoth proportions: Agency seeks stolen tusk

 ANCHORAGE, Alaska (AP) - A federal agency in Alaska wants the public's help to solve a mammoth theft.

-The Bureau of Land Management says someone stole a 100-pound (45.4-kilogram) mammoth tusk from the Campbell Creek Science Center, an interpretive center in east Anchorage.
+The Bureau of Land Management says someone stole a 100-pound mammoth tusk from the Campbell Creek Science Center, an interpretive center in east Anchorage.
 The woolly mammoth is Alaska's official state fossil.

 The BLM in a release says the tusk was on display when the center was burglarized March 8.
-The tusk is about 5.5 feet (1.7 meters) long.
-It is 8 inches (20 centimeters) in diameter on the large end and 6 inches (15 centimeters) in diameter at the narrow end.
+The tusk is about 5.5 feet long.
+It is 8 inches in diameter on the large end and 6 inches in diameter at the narrow end.

 The dark- and light-brown mottled tusk is curved.
 The BLM says generations of schoolchildren and other visitors have viewed the tusk.
 The agency is offering a $500 reward for its return.